Briefing

 develop.

-- We would like to seea gallery space,
+• We would like to see

-a learning area,a unique venue for hire for
+a unique venue for hire for

-special events,a base for guided walks and
+a base for guided walks and

 We could maintain and develop old crafts such as